 In a randomized, placebo-controlled trial of 504 subjects (Lexiscan n=334 and placebo n=170) with a diagnosis or risk factors for coronary artery disease and NKFK/DOQI Stage III or IV renal impairment (defined as GFR 15-59 mL/min/1.73 m²), no serious adverse events were reported through the 24-hour follow-up period.

-Myocardial infarction, cardiac arrest, ventricular arrythmias, supraventricular tachyarrythmias including atrial fibrillation with rapid ventricular response (new-onset or recurrent), atrial flutter, heart block (including third degree block), asystole, marked hypertension, symptomatic hypotension in association with transient ischemic attack, seizures and syncope [see WARNINGS AND PRECAUTIONS] have been reported.
-Some events required intervention with fluids and/or aminophylline.
+Myocardial infarction, cardiac arrest, ventricular arrhythmias, supraventricular tachyarrhythmias including atrial fibrillation with rapid ventricular response (new-onset or recurrent), atrial flutter, heart block (including third-degree block), asystole, marked hypertension, symptomatic hypotension in association with transient ischemic attack, seizures and syncope [see WARNINGS AND PRECAUTIONS] have been reported.
+Some events required intervention with fluids and/or aminophylline [see OVERDOSAGE].
 QTc prolongation shortly after Lexiscan administration has been reported.

 Central Nervous System